DennyScott/dennyscott.io/content/posts/2019-25-08---intro-to-tree-shaking.md

   console.log(data);
 ```

-IIn the above example, it is impossible ever to reach the return of `type: hat`.
+In the above example, it is impossible ever to reach the return of `type: hat`.
 That's because there is an else beforehand, making the code inaccessible.
 Terser will try to determine this and remove these unused examples.
 Similarly, the `selectAccessory` function was never executed in this code, and therefore can be removed as well.
 But, if we run Terser over the file, you'll notice it isn't removed

 ```bash
 npx terser index.js -c